Former Southwest Airlines Employee Claims Co-Workers Set Up ‘Whites Only’ Break Room In Houston Airport

 The airline currently flies to over 100 cities in the United States, the Caribbean, and Mexico, according to their website.
 They run 3,800 flights per day.
 The CEO is Gary Kelly, who was born in San Antonio, Texas.

 In another case of alleged racism having to do with an airline, American Airlines employees were recently ordered to apologize to Wale, an American rapper and record producer.
-Essence reports that two flight attendants said Wale wasn’t supposed to be in first class, and threatened to call the police on him last Sunday.
+Essence reports that two flight attendants said Wale wasn’t supposed to be in first class, and threatened to call the police on him on Sunday.

 The rapper, whose flight that day ended up being canceled, used Twitter to call the employees out.
-The employees’ names, he said in the Tweet, were Megumi and Don.
+The employees’ names, he said in the tweet, were Megumi and Don.
 Wale’s song, “Dig Dug (Shake It)” earned him a deal with Mark Ronson, who invited him to sign with Allido Records in 2007.